 EMDR & Play Therapy

 When applied to children, EMDR shows promising results that are backed by case studies and research.
-EMDR is a safe and effective intervention that will allow children to better process their trauma and express their emotions.
+EMDR for early childhood trauma is a safe and effective intervention that will allow children to better process their trauma and express their emotions.
 Therapists who decide to utilize EMDR with children should focus on the individual interests and needs of the child and may need to think outside the box to keep the child engaged; the outcome is well worth the effort.

 By Lara Boerth-Dryden